-Even if this offering is successful, we will require substantial additional capital to finance our operations.
-If we fail or are unable to raise such capital when needed, or on acceptable terms, we may be forced to delay, reduce and/or eliminate one or more of our research and drug development programs, future commercialization efforts or other operations.
+We will require substantial additional capital to finance our operations.
+If we are unable to raise such capital when needed, or on acceptable terms, we may be forced to delay, reduce and/or eliminate one or more of our research and drug development programs or future commercialization efforts.

 Developing biopharmaceutical products, including conducting preclinical studies and clinical trials, is a very time consuming, expensive and uncertain process that takes years to complete.
 Our operations have required substantial amounts of cash since inception.
-To date, we have financed our operations primarily through the sale of equity securities, and to a lesser extent from cash received pursuant to our collaboration and license agreements.
+To date, we have financed our operations primarily through the sale of equity securities and to a lesser extent from cash received pursuant to our collaboration and license agreements.
 We have initiated clinical trials, which are ongoing, and have several other product candidates in preclinical development that may enter clinical development shortly thereafter.
 Developing our product candidates is expensive, and we expect to continue to spend substantial amounts as we fund our early stage research projects, continue preclinical and clinical development of our product candidates and, in particular, advance our product candidates through clinical trials.
-Even if we are successful in developing our product candidates, obtaining regulatory approvals and launching and commercializing any product candidate will require substantial additional funding beyond the net proceeds of this offering.
+Even if we are successful in developing our product candidates, obtaining regulatory approvals and launching and commercializing any product candidate will require substantial funding.